tetianakh/wishlist-optimizer/README.md

 This repo contains source code for [vampirictutor.com](https://www.vampirictutor.com), a wishlist optimizer for [Magic Card Market](https://www.cardmarket.com/en/Magic).
 There you can find sellers that have Magic The Gathering cards you want to buy, and choose the one with the lowest price.

+# Development

+To run the app backend locally: `python runserver.py`

+To run the app frontend locally: `npm run serve`